tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   The binary `F4b_XOR_W4kfu` proposed in the CTF of Grehack 2015, it is the code reversing challenge of the highest point over all categories (cryptography, exploit, reverse engineering, etc).
 We think one of the reasons for which the challenge is worth this point is because it is heavily obfuscated, the obfuscation techniques implemented are novel and interesting.

   This is the first article of a series where we introduce our ongoing work in developing an automated deobfuscation system using the *symbolic execution* framework REVEN.
-Since our approach is *operational*[^fn1], namely we still need some information about how the obfuscation techniques are implemented, in this article we present what we discovered in reversing `F4b_XOR_W4kfu`.
+Since our approach is *operational*[^fn1], namely we still need some information about how the obfuscation techniques are implemented, this article presents what we have discovered in reversing `F4b_XOR_W4kfu`.

 ## Introduction